We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The treatments for depression range from types of therapy to medication.
-Each case is different.
+The possible treatments for depression include several types of therapy and medication.
+Depression affects each person differently.

-In the event that you have depression, you’ll likely find a combination of treatments work rather than just one.
+If you have depression, you’ll likely find that a combination of treatments works rather than just one.
 A mental health professional can help you find what works best for you.

 In time, you may find that you function better when surrounded by your colleagues in a social environment.
 It’s up to you to determine what works best for your mental health.